-Arrest made after $120K tire heist at Louisiana car dealership
+Arrest made in $120K tire heist at Louisiana car dealership

 Latest Weather Blog

-Arrest made after $120K tire heist at Louisiana car dealership
+Arrest made in $120K tire heist at Louisiana car dealership

-NEW ORLEANS - Police say an arrest has been made in connection to the theft of 124 tires that were taken from a Slidell car dealership last month.
+NEW ORLEANS - Police say they've arrested one of the individuals responsible for stealing 124 tires from a Slidell car dealership last month.

-The Slidell Police Department told WWL more details about the investigation will be shared during a press conference Wednesday afternoon.
+The Slidell Police Department identified two suspects involved in the heist Wednesday afternoon as 39-year-old, Eric Summage of Humble, Texas and 44-year-old, Riley Richardson of Houston, Texas.

+Summage was found in Texas and arrested for felony theft over $100,000.
+Richardson is still at-large and is wanted by Slidell Police.
+Other suspects have been identified, and detectives are in the process of issuing additional arrest warrants.

 The news comes after the dealership's owner offered a $25,000 reward for information leading to arrests in the "professional theft ring."

 The tires and rims, valued at more than $120,000 were stolen on April 27 from Matt Bowers Chevrolet.
 Authorities say the parts were stolen from 31 cars including Chevrolet Tahoes, Malibus, trucks, and smaller SUVs.